 I lived in the US for a few years, and had the pleasure of riding for most of that time.
 I also visit periodically and rent motorcycles (from Riders Share, usually).

-So I have specific experience about riding motorcycles in the US — particularly in California, one of the best states for motorcycling (great roads, lane splitting, lazy attention to speeding) — that I think are applicable for foreigners.
+So I have specific experience with riding motorcycles in the US — particularly in California, one of the best states for motorcycling (great roads, lane splitting, lazy attention to speeding) — that I think is applicable for foreigners.

 If you’re Australian, a New Zealander, or a European, or from any other part of the world, then I want to give you some advice that I’m sure will help.

 No, this isn’t boring advice like “ride on the right-hand side”.
 I’m sure you know that!

 - What are the special road rules to know about, like lane splitting or “turn right on red”?

 - What are speed limits like?
 How actively are they policed?

 - What are helmet laws? (“I heard helmets aren’t required…”)